bbheem2/bbheem2.github.io/_pages/about.md

 ---

 I am a second-year Ph.D. student in Computer Science at the University of Illinois Urbana-Champaign, where I work with Professor Karrie Karahalios in the Social Spaces group.
 My research focuses on leveraging computational methods to inform governance and policy around artificial intelligence and exploring community-centered data practices to strive for equitable and inclusive outcomes.

+## Publications and Posters

+1. Banafsheh Behzad, Bhavana Bheem, Daniela Elizondo & Susan Martonosi (2023).
+Prevalence and Propagation of Fake News, *Statistics and Public Policy, 10:1*.
+[DOI: 10.1080/2330443X.2023.2190368](https://doi.org/10.1080/2330443X.2023.2190368)

+2. Wendy K. Tam, Bhavana Bheem, Karrie Karahalios (September 2024).
+Technology as Both a Threat and a Promise for Platform Regulation: Time, Place, and Manner Restrictions for Online Speech on Social Media Platforms, Poster presented at Navigating the New Frontier: The Political and Economic Implications of AI.